nhkduy201/configs-and-scripts/README.md

-This repo is to save my scripts :D
+This repo is to save my scripts
+Feel free to use it if you want :D